DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 To make use of Crystalis' content rendering, you have to assign the render setup to the website templates of your choice.

-To achieve this, firstly head to the Template main module.
+To achieve this, head to the Template main module at first.
 Inside the page tree, select the page where you want the setup to feel responsible for rendering your content.
 In most cases this will be the home page of your website.
-If the chosen page does not contain any kind of template already, firstly create a *"Template for a new site"* or an *"Extension Template"*.
+If the chosen page does not contain any kind of template already, you may want to create a *"Template for a new site"* or an *"Extension Template"*.

 .. figure:: ../../Images/ContentRendering/EditSiteTemplate.jpg
+   :align: left
    :alt: Edit the template of your site

 Next ensure function *"Info/Modify"* **(1)** is selected and follow *"Edit the whole template record"* **(2)** at the bottom.

 .. figure:: ../../Images/ContentRendering/IncludeStatic.jpg
+   :align: left
    :alt: Include render template

 Switch to *"Includes"* tab **(3)** and add item *"Frontend Rendering (crystalis)"* to *"Selected Items"* within *"Include